KAMALESWAR06/Finetuning-LLM-EagleEYE/README.md

 ⚡ Notes for Recruiters

-Tech stack: Python, Pandas, LangChain, FAISS, HuggingFace, TinyLlama (LLM).
+Tech stack: Python, Pandas, LangChain, FAISS, HuggingFace, TinyLlama.

-What it does: Lets maritime analysts query historical vessel data in plain English.
+What it does: Lets maritime analysts query vessel data in plain English.

 Why it matters:

-Helps detect port congestion, track tanker arrivals, and monitor dwell times.
+Detect port congestion, tanker arrivals, dwell times.

-Shows applied use of RAG + LLM in a real logistics dataset.
+Real-world RAG application on structured data.

-Scalability: Works locally, but can be deployed to cloud with API + GPU for 10k+ users.
+Scalability: Runs locally, can scale to cloud APIs with GPUs.

-Extensibility: Can be enriched with CO₂ estimation, congestion logic, and trend analysis.
+Extensibility: Can integrate CO₂ estimates, congestion thresholds, and trend analysis.

-✅ With this README, you’ll always know:

-Which folder to cd into

-Which commands to run in order

-How to explain the project as a production-ready RAG pipeline